prof-rossetti/nyu-info-2335-201706/notes/information-systems/notes.md

 Information systems can perform numeric computations, facilitate communication and collaboration, automate business processes, and more.
 Information systems provide value to organizations by providing a competitive advantage in terms of cost, quality, speed, accuracy, and/or scale.

 Sometimes an information system outputs the same or similar information it receives.
-But more often it is a system's objective to transform information inputs into more valuable information outputs.
+But more often a system's objective is to transform information inputs into more valuable information outputs.
 Information has different value, depending on where it falls within the following **Information Hierarchy**:

 term | description | example
 --- | --- | ---